EPR Deadline May 31, 2026 — What You Need to Know

 What is the May 31 EPR reporting deadline?

-May 31, 2026 is the first harmonized reporting deadline under six state EPR packaging laws.
-On this date, brands that sell packaged products into these six states must submit their annual packaging reports to their respective Producer Responsibility Organizations (PROs).
+May 31, 2026 was the first harmonized reporting deadline under six state EPR packaging laws.
+On this date, brands that sell packaged products into these six states were required to submit their annual packaging reports to their respective Producer Responsibility Organizations (PROs).

 Not sure if you're covered?
 Check in 60 seconds with our free coverage checker.